Sponsored by RVshare.com

 When booking a spot, you’ll need to know the length of your rental camper and what types of hookups it has.
 For example, if you’re renting a high-end RV, you might need a 50 amp electrical service and room for a 30-foot camper with slide-outs.

 Map out acceptable overnight parking places before you go.
 (Did you know that Walmarts, truck stops and casinos are among the places that welcome RVs?)
 Consider making your overnight campground reservations in advance too, in case some are limiting campers or selling out from high demand.

 You can take your RV anywhere you’re willing to drive to from your home, so the options, both near and far, are abundant.

 You can choose to tow or drive your rental, or look for delivery and setup rental options near the campground or RV park of your choice.

 National parks: National parks and other nature-based destinations are extremely popular year-round.
 Families want a 360-degree view and space to roam and explore.
-The great outdoors is the perfect place to social distance.
 The areas near national and state parks are typically flush with campgrounds that welcome RVs.

-RVshare reports that the top national park destinations for RVers are Yellowstone, Grand Canyon, Zion, Great Smoky Mountains and Sequoia National Parks.
+RVshare reports that the top national park destinations for RVers are Yellowstone, Arches, Grand Canyon, Zion, Great Smoky Mountains and Glacier national parks.

 Family visits: If haven’t seen your family since last year, a visit to your relatives might be in the cards this summer.
 Bring your RV lodging with you so you can socialize outdoors and not have to crowd into spare bedrooms and sleep on floors.
 Just be sure to check rules about acceptable places to park an RV in your relatives’ hometown.
 Some cities have restrictions on RV parking.